srnunez/guide-to-git-fork1/docs/exercises/index.md

 git add conflict.txt
 git commit -m "conflicting edit"
 ```
-You should see something like this.
+You should see something like this
 ```bash
 Auto-merging conflict.txt
 CONFLICT (content): Merge conflict in conflict.txt